scipp/scipp/README.md

 # Scipp

-See https://scipp.readthedocs.io on how to use and install the **scipp** Python module.
+See https://scipp.readthedocs.io for project context and how to use and install the **scipp** Python module.

-Scipp mainly provides the `Dataset` container, which is inspired by `xarray.Dataset`.

 ## Build instructions

 It is not necessary to build `scipp` from source if only the Python package is required.
-See https://scipp.readthedocs.io/en/latest/getting-started/installation.html on how to install using `conda` or `docker` instead.
+See [installation](https://scipp.readthedocs.io/en/latest/getting-started/installation.html) on how to install using `conda` or `docker` instead.

-### Prerequisites (OSX only)
+### Prerequisites

 #### XCode
 XCode 10.2 or greater provides a `clang++` implementation with sufficient language support for `scipp`.

 #### LLVM Clang
 You will need to be using [LLVM Clang](https://releases.llvm.org/download.html) version 7 or greater.

+#### GCC
+You will need version 7 of GCC as a minimum

 ### Getting the code, building, and installing